The Raft, to be Left Aside

 शीलपारमिता परिपूरयितव्यापत्त्यनापत्त्यनध्यापत्तिताम् उपादाय ||

-He fulfills the perfection of self-discipline through the absence of the non-viture of both non-viture and virtue.
+He fulfills the perfection of self-discipline through the absence of the fault of both fault and faultlessness.

 Clinging to virtue is also a clinging, and a cause for ego and pride.
 Further, clinging to virtue can also be a cause for giving rise to destructive emotions such as anger upon seeing others who do not possess similar virtues.
-Narrow views of virtue and non-virtue as absolute ethical principle create dualistic notions with regard to the world and give rise of mental fermentation.
+Narrow views of virtue and non-virtue as absolute ethical principle creates dualistic notions with regard to the world and gives rise of mental fermentation.

 A ‘true view’ of ‘no-view’ is possible only when one has broken the shell of habitual perceptions and seen a glimpse of that no-view.
 Otherwise, even if one wishes to maintain no-view, it only becomes another false ‘view’ of ‘no-view’.
 This is because, by not exerting oneself to break the current view of habitual perceptions, one just stays there in the name of no-view.